-- Undergraduate credits from UW-Madison: With faculty advisor approval, a students may transfer a maximum of 7 credits from a UW-Madison undergraduate degree may be applied toward the minimum credit requirement.
+- Undergraduate credits from UW-Madison: With faculty advisor and Department of Mechanical Engineering Graduate Committee approval, a maximum of 7 credits from a UW-Madison undergraduate degree may be eligible to be applied toward the minimum graduate degree credit requirement.
 Only coursework that is applicable to the degree curriculum is eligible.
 These credits are not allowed to count toward the minimum graduate coursework (50%) requirement unless taken in courses numbered 700 or above.
 No credits can be counted toward the minimum graduate residence credit requirement.
-Coursework earned ten or more years prior to admission is not allowed to satisfy requirements. - Undergraduate credits from other institutions: Undergraduate credits from other institutions are not permitted to be used in this degree program.
+Coursework earned ten years or more prior to admission is not allowed to satisfy requirements. - Undergraduate credits from other institutions: Undergraduate credits from other institutions are not permitted to be used in this degree.